Furikuda/bork/docs/internals/data-structures.rst

 ..
 Some parts of this description were taken from the Repository docstring

-Borg stores its data in a `Repository`, which is a file system based transactional key-value store.
+Bork stores its data in a `Repository`, which is a file system based transactional key-value store.
 Thus the repository does not know about the concept of archives or items.

 Each repository has the following file structure:

 README
-  simple text file telling that this is a Borg repository
+  simple text file telling that this is a Bork repository

 config
   repository configuration